G. K. Chesterton: Distributism

 Inspired by Leo XIII's encyclical Rerum novarum, Chesterton's brother Cecil and his friend, Hilaire Belloc were instrumental in developing the economic philosophy of distributism, a word Belloc coined.
-Gilbert embraced their views and, particularly after Cecil's death in World War I, became one of the foremost distributists and the newspaper whose care he inherited from Cecil, which ultimately came to be named G. K.'s Weekly, became its most consistent advocate.
 Distributism stands as a third way, against both unrestrained capitalism, and socialism, advocating a wide distribution of both property and political power.

+Gilbert embraced their views and, particularly after Cecil's death in World War I, became one of the foremost distributists.
+Gilbert also took on responsibility for “The New Witness” newspaper which Cecil had established.
+This ultimately came to be named G. K.'s Weekly, as Gilbert became its most consistent advocate.

 Scottish and Irish nationalism

 Chesterton was not an opponent of nationalism in general and gave a degree of support to Scottish nationalism and Irish nationalism.
 He endorsed Cunninghame Graham and Compton Mackenzie for the post of Lord Rector of Glasgow University in 1928 and 1931 respectively and praised Scottish Catholics as "patriots" in contrast to Anglophile Protestants such as John Knox.
 Chesterton was also a supporter of the Irish Home Rule movement and maintained friendships with members of the Irish Parliamentary Party.
 This was in part due to his belief that Irish Catholics had a naturally distributist outlook on property ownership.